a-laughlin/a-laughlin.github.io/_posts/2025-06-06-developer-productivity-metrics-meaning-evolution.md

 There isn't.
 Yet.
 Terms are still evolving as evidenced by team name diversity.

-All terms are equally \[in\]accurate.
+All popular terms today are equally \[in\]accurate.
 None encompass the full breadth of the roles, metrics, and strategies that exist and will exist to improve engineering stakeholder outcomes and business impact.
 "Developer Productivity" combines a changeable role, optimization metric, and implies improving a meaningless number.
 "Developer Experience" combines a changeable role, optimization strategy, and implies adopting a non-universal strategy.
 "Developer Tools" combines a changeable role,  optimization strategy, and implies optimizing only a subset of important factors.

-All terms' inaccuracies lead me to think we'll continue evolving towards a more holistic optimization term that excludes roles, metrics, and strategies du jour.
+Popular terms' inaccuracies lead me to think we'll continue evolving towards a more holistic optimization term that excludes roles, metrics, and strategies du jour.
 A stable term is likely to arise from engineering optimization's single stable aspect - things optimized (i.e. engineering stakeholder outcomes and business impact).
-It's also likely to be simpler than Software Delivery and Operations for stickiness.
+It's also likely to be simpler than "Software Delivery and Operations" for stickiness.

 Perhaps Developer Productivity's successor will be Engineering Thrive or Engineering Results.
 My (close) favorite is Engineering Results.
-"How do I improve Engineering Results"?
-Not "How do I improve Developer Productivity (whatever it means)" Regardless, a more accurate term would simplify life for those of us who define terms before optimizing.
+"How do I improve Engineering Results?" yields more actionable answers than "How do I improve Developer Productivity?".
+Regardless, a more accurate term would simplify life for those of us who define terms before optimizing.

 ## Footnotes